kubernetes/community/sig-service-catalog/charter.md

 - Maintainers
   - Responsible for approving, and reviewing, pull requests.
   - Responsible for technical planning and stewardship of the project.
-  - New maintainers are nominated by a chair and require unanimous consent by all chairs.
+  - New maintainers may be nominated by a chair, to accepted via lazy two-thirds resolution amongst the chairs.
-  - Maintainers can be “retired” at the suggestion of a chair, and approved unanimously by the other chairs.
+  - Maintainers may be nominated for removal from their position by a chair, to accepted via lazy two-thirds resolution amongst the chairs.

 - Chairs
   - All maintainer’s roles.